MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ### Certificates
 Make sure the ATA Center has access to your CRL distribution point.
 If the ATA Gateways don't have Internet access, follow the procedure to manually import a CRL, taking care to install the all the CRL distribution points for the whole chain.
 To ease installation of the ATA Center, you can install self-signed certificates during the installation of the ATA Center.
 Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.
+> [!NOTE]
-The certificate's Provider Type must be Cryptographic Service Provider (CSP).<br>
+The certificate's Provider Type must be Cryptographic Service Provider (CSP).

 A certificate supporting Server Authentication is required to be installed in the Computer store of the ATA Lightweight Gateway in the Local Computer store.
 This certificate must be trusted by the ATA Center.

 ## ATA Console